Home > Formal wear > The Right Combination of Tie and Pocket Square

 photo source: 2.bp.blogspot.com

-The picture above shows a yellow pocket square whose colore repeats itself in the tie.
-If the tie were uni, we would have experienced that faux pas - something we should avoid.
+The picture above shows a yellow pocket square whose color repeats itself in the tie.
+If the tie were uni, we would have experienced that faux pas.
 Let’s also notice how the red stripes from the tie match the shirt.

 source: photobucket.com

-The last outfit si deffinitely the hardest one to pull.
+The last outfit is definitely the hardest one to pull.
 The complexity is high but once you get your eye formed, you will be able to pull this off as well.

 Now that you have a starting point, you can start your own journey for adding a little personality to your suits.
-You can learn a lot just by looking at people who were pocket suqares.
-And your effor will well worth it because you will stand out without having to buy a new suit.
+You can learn a lot just by looking at people who were pocket squares.
+And your effort will well worth it because you will stand out without having to buy a new suit.